gunnihinn/evil-feed-reader/README.md

     $ ./evil-feed-reader

-This will launch an HTTP server on `localhost:8080` that renders the latest items from the feeds I'm interested in.
-(At the moment this is one feed that's hardcoded in the program source code.)
+This will launch an HTTP server on `localhost:8080` that renders the latest items from the feeds you are interested in.

 You'll need to setup some feed URLs for the reader to do anything.
 The reader will look for a file named `feeds.cfg` in the directory where it is run by